bakercp/ofxFAISS/docs/GETTING_STARTED.md

 Did you get a message like _clang: error: cannot specify -o when generating multiple output files_?

-In Xcode 9, we have to make a few adjustments.
+In Xcode 9, we have to make an additional adjustment:

 In build settings > build options > Enable Index-While-Building Functionality to No